 The application process:

 The participation for our third ISA program application round was overwhelming.
 We have received more than 3.100 online applications over our application platform.
 Over 2.000 of them met the ISA application requirements.
 The applications underwent two independent ratings in the first round of the process following a scoring system of 15 different aspects.
 Nearly 100 applicants were asked in the second round of the process to send us documentation and a detailed project outline.
 Among them, 36 participants were selected to conduct video conference interviews.

-Finally, the ISA team selected the following twelve fellows for the ISA program 2021/22 which we proudly present here:
+Finally, the ISA team selected the following fifteen fellows for the ISA program 2021/22 which we proudly present here:

 Anne Aol from Kenya.
 With her ISA project, Anne aims to design, test, and implement an innovative service delivery model on technology for safe waste collection.
 The flawed sanitation services have long been a growing challenge in Kenya, especially Nairobi where out of 2.5 million inhabitants, 80 percent is lacking access to proper sanitation, which leads to water contamination and the spread of deadly diseases.
 With Fresh Life Initiative Anne plans to provide an affordable solution for safe sanitation to residents of slums in Nairobi city county.
 Using three main steps: 1) container-based toilets equipped with hand washing station, clean water, and soap; 2) professional and regular waste collection and 3) safe treatment and reuse of all the waste collected, she plans to contribute to goal number 6 of the SDGs – clean water and sanitation.